amsedivy/daily-c/README.md

 1. sass (for pretty css stuffs)
 2. docker (for AWS deployment)

+To begin
-To begin, simply run 'yarn install in your project folder in the terminal client'
+- simply run 'yarn install in your project folder in the terminal client'
+- execute the build process with 'npm run build'
+- 'npm run start' should initiate your local host server for testing